globocom/enforcement/README.md

 ## Enforcement Core Repository
 The Enforcement Service allows you to configure a repository containing applications that must be installed in all clusters created by Rancher.
 This can be useful if you want to install certain packages that need to be present in all clusters.
-For example, you may want to install a CNI Calico whenever a new cluster is created, or install FluentD daemonset for log collection.
+For example, you may want to install CNI Calico or FluentD daemonset for log collection whenever a new cluster is created.
 \
 \
 The Enforcement Core Repository uses the ArgoCD [App Of Apps](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/) standard for configuring standard applications.